TURK EXIMBANK IN BRIEF

 In all of the lending programs, give priority to firms based in the so-called priority development areas and to SMEs.

-The entire capital of the Bank is owned by the Treasury.
+The entirety of the equity of the Bank belongs to the Treasury.

 TURK EXIMBANK’S ROLE IN FUNDING EXPORT ACTIVITIES